 20. Bossy R

 Practice saying “Bossy R” words with your students.
-It really helps them hear it when you say it out loud.
+It really helps them to hear it said out loud.

 Love these phonics charts?
 Check out our anchor charts archive for even more subjects and grades!

-Plus, watch the video to see these phonics charts up close!
+Plus, watch this video to see these phonics charts up close!